 Why TPS is important?

-- TPS protected individuals from returning individuals to their countries where there is ongoing armed conflict, such as a civil war, state-sanctioned executions, torture, violence, etc that pose a serious threat to the safety of returning nationals.
+- TPS protected individuals from returning individuals to their countries where there is ongoing armed conflict, such as a civil war, state-sanctioned executions, torture, violence, etc that poses a serious threat to the safety to returning nationals.

 - An environmental disaster such as an earthquake, hurricane, epidemic, droughts which results in a substantial but temporary disruption of safety and living conditions.
 And if the individual’s country is temporarily unable to handle the return of its nationals.

 - Temporary or extraordinary conditions in the foreign countries due to which the individual of those nations are prevented from returning to their nations (Unless the U.S. government finds contrary to the US national interest in permitting these nationals to remain temporarily in the United States).

 It is granted to the people of those countries that have been designated an eligible country for TPS and, furthermore, they must meet the following other requirements:

 - First of all, the individual needs to be a national of a country designated for TPS or can be a person without nationality but he/she must have last habitually resided in the TPS designated country.

 - Individuals should file during the open initial registration or re-registration period, or you meet the requirements for late initial filing during any extension of your country’s TPS designation.

 - The Nationals should have been continuously physically present in the United States since the effective date of the most recent designation date of their country.

 - And also have been continuously residing in the United States since the date specified for their country.